-David has in-depth experience in business development, strategy and marketing; he is currently working for a leading European law firm as a Senior Business Development Executive helping the firm identify new revenue opportunities.
+David has in-depth experience in business development, strategy and marketing; he is currently working for a leading global accounting first as an Assistant Director.
 David is regularly involved in charitable work and was keen to step into a trustee position.

 Pauline became our CEO in February 2017 and brings with her a breadth of knowledge and expertise in developing high quality education, skills, training, personal development and employment opportunities.